 Evan Arkush, Chief Monkey

 Evan has been riding and loving motorcycles for about twenty five years.
-He enjoys all aspects of riding and works to improve his abilities through a variety of experiences plus year-round saddle time.
-These include commuting in San Francisco (every day is a new adventure!), riding both sport and dirt tracks, jaunting across the world to places like Southeast Asia, Spain, Australia and Mexico as well as the beautiful roads & trails of northern California.
+He enjoys all types of bikes and works to improve his abilities through a variety of experiences plus year-round saddle time.
+These include commuting in San Francisco (every day is a new adventure), riding sport tracks and dirt trails, traveling to some cool places around the world and definitely hitting the beautiful roads of northern California.

-Back around 2006/2007 Evan founded Monkey Moto School on a lark after a few friends had asked him for help improving their riding skills.
-It became clear that helping improving riders wasn’t a huge departure from teaching health and fitness (Evan’s other career) in terms of the psychology, methodology and much of the coordination required, even invoking yogic and sports mentalities which really help people to understand motorcycling on a deeper level.
+Back around 2007 Evan started Monkey Moto School pretty randomly after helping a few friends with their riding skills.
+It became clear that coaching riders wasn’t a huge methodical departure from teaching health and fitness (Evan’s other career) even invoking yogic and sports mentalities which greatly aid people to understand motorcycling on a deeper level.

 Jason Vieira, Legacy Monkey